devprime/devprime-azure-container-apps/README.md

 **Trademarks**
 - This project may contain trademarks or logos for projects, products, or services
-- This sample code is proprietary to devprime
+- This sample code is proprietary to Devprime